bvandewe/cml-cloud-manager/docs/security/aws-iam-setup.md

 1. After creating the user, navigate to the **Security credentials** tab
 2. Click **Create access key**
 3. Select **Application running outside AWS**
-4. Optionally add a description tag (e.g., "CML Cloud Manager Production")
+4. Optionally add a description tag (e.g., "Lablet Cloud Manager Production")
 5. **Download the credentials** - you'll only see the secret key once!

 ---